 While there are a plethora of jobs available in the Netherlands, it’s important to remember that there is also a large number of candidates gunning for them.
 If you want to land a role, you need to make sure your CV is up to date, and stands out from the crowd.

-Look online for tips on how to write your resume and, if you speak Dutch but want to make sure your resume translation is perfect, it’s worth sending it to a professional translation service to check for mistakes.
-In case you’re not sure your resume writing or design are strong enough, consider hiring a professional to spruce it up.
+If you need help with basic tips for writing your resume, you may want to try reading Monster.com's CV help and CareerPerfect resume writing guides’s guides.
+If you speak Dutch but want to make sure your resume translation is perfect, it’s worth sending it to a professional translation service to check for mistakes.
+If you’re not sure your resume writing or design are strong enough, consider hiring a professional on UpWork or Fiverr to spruce it up.

 Once you’ve got a job offer, it’s important to make a great impression at your interview.
-While most job interviews are similar, it’s important to remember there are some cultural differences in the Netherlands.
+While most job interviews are similar, it’s important to remember there’re some cultural differences in the Netherlands.
 Some good things to keep in mind are:

 Be direct.
 Dutch people tend to speak plainly, so leave the jargon out.
 The quicker you can get to your point, the better.